xiaohw7/cgmoi/README.md

 - Send '13' to off power to stepper motor

-- Send '14' to resume Gyro and Motor task
+- Send '14' to resume/start Gyro and Motor task